beyond-code-github/Superscribe/documentation.markdown

         }
     }
 		</pre>
-		<p>The EvenNumberNode duplicates the functionality of ParamNode&lt;int&gt; but with an added match condition.
-This example is a little contrivied; it's not a particularly useful Activation Function and we could easily derive from ParamNode and re-use it's Action Function instead of adding our own.
+		<p>The <em>EvenNumberNode</em> duplicates the functionality of <em>ParamNode&lt;int&gt;</em> but with an added match condition.
+This example is a little contrivied; it's not a particularly useful Activation Function and we could easily derive from <em>ParamNode</em> and re-use it's Action Function instead of adding our own.
 Having said that, it's a good example of the flexibility of Graph Based Routing.</p>
-		<p>Using the node in an app is just the same as with the other nodes we've seen:</p>
+		<p>Using our custom node in a route definition is just the same as with any of the other node types.
+Any traditional route constraint can be modelled in this way, along with many more that are not possible with traditional routing.</p>
 		<pre class="prettyprint lang-cs">

+    var engine = RouteEngineFactory.Create();

     var productIdRoute = new ConstantNode("Products").Slash(new EvenNumberNode("Id"));
     productIdRoute.FinalFunctions.Add(
-    	new FinalFunction("GET", _ => "Product info for id: " + _.Parameters.Id));
+    	new FinalFunction("GET", o => "Product info for id: " + o.Parameters.Id));

-    ʃ.Base.Zip(productIdRoute.Base());
+    engine.Base.Zip(productIdRoute.Base());

     // "/Products/12" -> "Product info for id: 12"
-    // "/Products/13" -> "404 - Route was incomplete"
+    // "/Products/13" -> "404 - Extraneous Match"
 		</pre>
 	  </div>
 	  <div class="tab-pane col-sm-12 col-md-12" id="dsl">